Inference

 Temperature values in practice

-• 0.1 - 0.3: Near-deterministic.
-Small variation between runs.
+• 0.1 to 0.3: Near-deterministic with small variation between runs.
 Good for most production tasks.

-• 0.7 - 1.0: Noticeable variation.
-Good for creative writing, brainstorming, diverse generation.
+• 0.7 to 1.0: Noticeable variation.
+Good for creative writing, brainstorming, and diverse generation.

-• Above 1.0: Very random.
+• Above 1.0: Very high randomness.
 Output quality degrades quickly.
 Rarely useful in practice.

 Temperature and token sampling

-Temperature works together with top-p sampling.
-A common production setting is temperature=0.2, top-p=0.95 for most tasks - this gives slightly varied output while avoiding degenerate low-probability tokens.
+Temperature works together with top-p (nucleus) sampling and top-k sampling.
+A common production setting is temperature=0.2 with top-p=0.95 for general tasks, providing slight output variation while avoiding degenerate low-probability tokens.
+Some models also support min-p sampling as an alternative constraint.

-A common misconception is that higher temperature = worse quality and lower temperature = better.
-The right temperature depends on the task.
+A common misconception is that higher temperature equals worse quality and lower temperature equals better quality.
+The correct temperature depends entirely on the task.
 Code output at temperature=1.0 is unreliable; creative writing at temperature=0 is robotic.
-Match temperature to the task.
+Match temperature to your specific use case.

 Related terms